d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 ### Computational Cost and Applications

 One of the key features of a bidirectional RNN is that information from both ends of the sequence is used to estimate the output.
 That is, we use information from future and past observations to predict the current one (a smoothing scenario).
 In the case of language models this isn't quite what we want.
-After all, we don't have the luxury of knowing the next to next symbol when predicting the next one.
+After all, we do not have the luxury of knowing the next to next symbol when predicting the next one.
 Hence, if we were to use a bidirectional RNN naively we wouldn't get very good accuracy: during training we have past and future data to estimate the present.
 During test time we only have past data and thus poor accuracy (we will illustrate this in an experiment below).

 To add insult to injury bidirectional RNNs are also exceedingly slow.
 The main reason for this is that they require both a forward and a backward pass and that the backward pass is dependent on the outcomes of the forward pass.
 Hence gradients will have a very long dependency chain.